tesseract-robotics/tesseract_collision_physx/tesseract_collision_physx/README.md

 ## PhysX Installation

-This is optional for CPU since the static libraries are included in this repository.
-For GPU you must build from source.
+This is optional for CPU and GPU since the static and dynamic libraries are included in this repository for linux.

 * Install CMake 3.12
   * Clone CMake